xmos/lib_i2s/examples/AN00162_i2s_loopback_demo/README.rst

 Required tools and libraries ............................

- * xTIMEcomposer Tools - Version 14.3.2
+ * xTIMEcomposer Tools - Version 15.3.0
- * XMOS |I2S|/TDM library - Version 2.4.0
+ * XMOS |I2S|/TDM library - Version 6.0.0
- * XMOS |I2C| library - Version 5.0.0
+ * XMOS Board Support library - Version 1.0.0

 Required hardware
 .................

-The example code provided with the application has been implemented and tested on the xCORE-200 Multichannel Audio Platform.
+The example code provided with the application has been implemented and tested on the XU316 Multichannel Audio board.

 Prerequisites
 ..............